 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Remember that a first appointment can be an hour or longer, and much of this time is spent talking about your symptoms.
+Your rheumatologist will perform a thorough examination to start.
+Expect that your first appointment will be an hour or longer — and much of this time is spent talking about your symptoms.

-To help you make the most of a first appointment, here are three simple tips:
+To help you make the most of a first appointment, follow these three simple tips:

 The more you have studied your own symptoms, the more you can help your doctor diagnose your condition.
 Consider keeping notes in advance of your appointment to bring along.

 Alongside any notes that you take about your symptoms, consider bringing any previous X-rays, ultrasounds or MRIs to give to your doctor.

 During your appointment, it can be easy to forget some of your questions or to ask those that aren’t as important to you as others you meant to ask.
 One of the best ways to handle this?
 Write down your questions before your appointment and put them in order of priority.

 “Of course, if you forget, you can always call the office later, but it is best to have your important questions answered in person,” says Dr. Smith.

 Common questions include:

 It can be overwhelming when a doctor is offering advice about a new diagnosis.